Traumatism/maeel/README.md

 - https://simple.wikipedia.org/wiki/Greek_alphabet

 ---
-The interpreter is < 300 LoC thanks to recursion and simplicity of concatenative.
+The interpreter is < 300 LoC thanks to recursion and simplicity of concatenation.

 # Build/Run/Install maeel